sowmyarshetty/ai-case-study/README.md

 # AI Case Study in the field of Radiology to support diagnosis by providing Image Processing technolgies with AI

-### Artificial intelligence (AI) and deep learning have made an immense impact on enterprise imaging in recent years and this impact continues to grow each and every day.
+> Artificial intelligence (AI) and deep learning have made an immense impact on enterprise imaging in recent years and this impact continues to grow each and every day.
 The need for improved patient care through timely and accurate medical imaging analysis has revolutionized the field of medical technolgies with cutting-edge AI innovations.
 The team at FUJIFILM Medical Systems U.S.A., Inc. (Fujifilm) has been leading the industry with its innovation and support of radiologists every step of the way.

 ## Name of the Company :
 ### FUJIFILM Healthcare
 ### Legal Name - FUJIFILM Holdings Americas Corporation
- FUJIFILM Healthcare is a subsidiary of FUJIFILM Holdings Corporation which has 310 consolidated subsidiaries worldwide.
+ FUJIFILM Healthcare is a subsidiary of FUJIFILM Holdings Corporation has 310 consolidated subsidiaries worldwide.
 Fujifilm's healthcare history began in 1936 when the company started making X-ray film, and has since evolved to include a wide range of products and services:including diagnostic imaging, ultrasound systems,CT, and MRI. (https://healthcaresolutions-us.fujifilm.com/who-we-are/)

 ### Fujifilm company was founded by Kahunichi Nakajima, and its headquarter is in Tokyo, Japan.